medleyjs/medley/docs/Lifecycle.md

 })
 ```

 These hooks may send an early response with `res.end()`.
-If a hooks does this, the rest of the lifecycle will be skipped except for the `onResponse` hooks.
+If a hooks does this, the rest of the lifecycle will be skipped except for the `onFinished` hooks.

 If an error occurs during a hook, the rest of the lifecycle up to the *Route Handler* is skipped and the error handler is invoked as the *Route Handler*.